Tamsanqa743/Tamsanqa743/README.md

 - 👋 Hi, I’m @Tamsanqa Thwala
 - 👀 I’m interested in software development.
-- 🌱 I’m currently learning HTML and CSS
+- 🌱 I’m currently learning HTML and CSS.
-- 💞️ I’m looking to collaborate on ...
 - 📫 You can reach me by email: tamsanqathwala62@gmail.com

 <!---